jmbegley/rescon.org.uk/content/pages/about.md

 ## What is ResCon?

-ResCon is the bi-annual BCRC Cave Rescue Conference, a gathering of cave rescue volunteers (and others) to discuss (and practice) cave rescue techniques and meet other cave rescue team members.
-The next ResCon is to be held on Mendip in September 2019, to be organised by [Mendip Cave Rescue (MCR)](https://www.mendipcaverescue.org), the local voluntary cave rescue service.
+ResCon is the BCRC Cave Rescue Conference, a gathering of cave rescue volunteers (and others) to discuss and practice cave rescue techniques and meet other cave rescue team members.
+ResCon is held every other year, and the next ResCon is to be held on Mendip in September 2019, to be organised by [Mendip Cave Rescue (MCR)](https://www.mendipcaverescue.org), the local voluntary cave rescue service.

 ## When is the next ResCon?